patrickdevivo/snake-project/README.md

 	- pause / resume buttons
 	- reset button (when game ends)
 	- difficulty adjuster - modifies the frame rate of the game to move the snake either fast or slower
+- Currently there is a `moveQueue` array that grows arbitrarily with each frame render (to keep track of moves in the snake's body).
+This array really only needs to be the current length of the snake and no more.
+It should be limited, otherwise this could be considered a "memory leak."